goingnowhere/composting-toilet-scaffolding/README.md

 ## Design Tools

 The files contained in this repository primarily deal with the design of the structure.
-They consist of a set of python files in directory /src/puthon with extension ".py".
+They consist of a set of python files in directory /src/python with extension ".py".
 There two sorts of python files:

 - **Macro files** - These are files that are used to generate 3d models in the open source software [FreeCAD](https://www.freecad.org/).
 To use FreeCAD to generate the models use the Freecad menu Macro > Macros to navigate to the file you wish to use.
-The freFreeCAD version used for this project is 0.21.2.
+The FreeCAD version used for this project is 0.21.2.
 Currently the following Macro files have been created:

-    - macro_fitting_side_outlet_t.py - Draws a simple side outlet t scaffolding joint.
+    - macro_fitting_XXX.py - Draws a scaffolding fitting of type XXX.
-    - macro_fitting-sideoutlet_t_test.py - Tests all rotations of the side outlet and illustrates how they can be connected to scaffolding pipe.
+    - macro_fitting_XXX_test.py - Tests all rotations of the XXX fitting and illustrates how they can be connected to scaffolding pipes and/or boards.
-    - TODO create and document extra files
+    - TODO add other files
 - **Support Files** -

     - parameters.py - contains key parameters upon which the design is based.
     For example seat_height_from_ground specifies the height in millimeters that the toilet seat needs to above the ground.
-    - make_fittings.py - this contains functions used to make 3d models of scaffolding fittings.
+    - make_fittings.py - this contains functions used to make 3d models
+    of scaffolding fittings.